-Reflecting this strategic focus, this year's Budget Speech has emphasised on 'Transit-Oriented Development' (TOD), highlighting its potential to yield positive environmental and socio-economic benefits for the urban fabric.
+Reflecting this strategic focus, this year's Budget Speech has emphasised on Transit-Oriented Development Plans (TOD) for 14 large cities with a population above 30 lakh.
+It has potential to yield positive environmental and socio-economic benefits for the urban fabric.
 With successful TOD implementations in cities such as Mumbai and Ahmedabad, the focus now shifts to evaluating its applicability and impact within the emerging framework of Regional Rapid Transit Systems.